FAU-Inf2/FuzzPEG/README.md

   covered.
 - `--join <separator>`: Specifies the separator that two adjacent tokens should be separated with in the serialized output (if necessary); the default separator consists of a single space.
+- `--findBugs <test command>` (requires the `--out` command line option): If this option is set, *FuzzPEG* checks for each generated program if it triggers a bug (and only keeps those programs that trigger a bug).
+To this end, *FuzzPEG* executes the given `<test command>` (the program's file name is appended to it); if this command returns with a non-zero exit code, *FuzzPEG* assumes that the program triggers a bug.
 - `--testPEG`: As explained [above](#a-note-on-grammar-classes), it is possible that the programs generated with *FuzzPEG* cannot be parsed with a parser for the input PEG.
 If the `--testPEG` option is set, *FuzzPEG* tries to parse the generated programs and prints an error message in case